 About The FOUNDER

-Shanice Webb is a career strategist, educator, and human-centered design consultant dedicated to helping individuals create lives and work with intention and impact.
-She holds a master’s degree in health and wellness from Tulane University, is an ICF-certified career coach, and brings over a decade of experience in creating learning experiences that center growth, creativity, and innovation.
+Shanice Webb is a learning experience designer, facilitator, and community builder dedicated to helping individuals and teams reimagine what’s possible in their work and lives.
+With a master’s degree in Health and Wellness from Tulane University and certification as an ICF coach, Shanice brings over a decade of experience designing learning experiences that spark curiosity, creativity, and meaningful action.

 “Through this experience, we were able to uncover new pathways, solutions to questions we didn’t know we had, and new connections.
 I’m forever grateful and highly recommend anyone who is exploring and might be interested to stop hesitating and just go for it!
 You won’t be disappointed by your experience, whatever you’re seeking, you’ll find it.."